yash1823/artelic/README.md

 Servlet and JSPs are majorly used for Dynamic Web Page.

 Main Features are:
-Register
+Register ,
-Login
+Login ,
-Logout
+Logout ,
-Image Upload
+Image Upload ,
-Comprehensive Front End with Solid Backend
+Comprehensive Front End with Solid Backend.

 Tech used : HTML5,CSS,JavaScript,Java.